research-mobile-security/ALIBIS/(MTS)-mimetype-service/readme.md

 ## 2. Source code

-The **MimeType service** takes an input APK file and returns mime types and actions in JSON format.
+The **(MTS)-mimetype-service** takes an input APK file and returns mime types and actions in JSON format.
 The result is written in a CSV file in the corresponding apk_name position.

 For example: